 - The Duke of Edinburgh Award Scheme (Bronze & Silver)

-We are committed to preparing all of our pupils to be active and tolerant citizens in modern British society.
+We are committed to preparing all of our pupils to be active and engaged citizens in modern British society.
 We hope that you will choose to apply for a place at our school if you share our vision for a twenty-first century education in a calm, disciplined and supportive environment.

 Mark Guest, Headteacher